ImBobby/Accessible-Navigation/README.md

 ## We need jQuery plugin!

-Of course it will be in the to do list.
-Any contribution to make the plugin will be really appreciated.
+Any contribution to make this demo into a plugin will be really appreciated.